Last updated 28th April 2023

 How we store information

-We keep an electronic spreadsheet of all clients.
-The spreadsheet contains all the information that you have provided to us in your application, as well as details (dates and a short summary) of any contact we have with you after your initial application is made to us.
-This spreadsheet is stored securely in a password-protected Microsoft OneDrive network folder on a secure server.
+We keep electronic records of the information that all clients provide to us, on a spreadsheet.
+The records contain all the information that you have provided to us in your application, as well as details (dates and a short summary) of any contact we have with you after your initial application is made to us.
+This information is stored securely in a Microsoft OneDrive network folder on a secure server.
 All devices used to access the spreadsheet are password-protected.

-You can ask us at any time what information we hold about you, and we will give you full details free of charge.
+You can ask us at any time what information we hold about you, and we will give you full details.
 You also have the right to ask that your details be deleted, amended or transferred (bearing in mind our legal obligation to store certain details for at least six years for tax and accounting purposes).